 In 2008, Michigan voters approved the Michigan Medical Marihuana Act, legalizing medical marijuana in the Midwestern state.
 Doing so made Michigan the 13th state in the nation to legalize marijuana for medical patients.
 Then, in November of 2018, Michigan voters approved Proposal 1, allowing recreation purchase and consumption.
 This led to the creation of The Michigan Regulation and Taxation of Marijuana Act.
 In this act are details about marijuana licensing, regulations, and enforcements upheld by The Michigan Department of Regulatory Affairs (LARA).

 LARA’s Medical Marijuana Regulatory Agency focuses on overseeing both medical and recreational marijuana in the state of Michigan.
-Sometime in early 2020, Michigan residents aged 21 and older can legally buy various marijuana products at different licensed dispensaries.
+Starting December 1st, 2019, Michigan residents aged 21 and older can legally buy various marijuana products at different licensed dispensaries.

 When buying marijuana at a state licensed retail location, a few documents must be brought by both first-time patients and returning patients in order to be served.
 These documents include a state ID or driver’s license is required to make a purchase.
 For those looking to make a medical marijuana purchase, a medical marijuana card issued by the state.
 Also, medical patients who are at least eighteen years old can apply for a medical marijuana card and they can even appoint a designated caregiver.
 Then, of course, all medical marijuana patients over the age of 21 can visit numerous Michigan dispensaries to purchase the medicine they need.

 As of this past May, only Michigan medical marijuana patients qualify to receive at-home deliveries.
 Thanks to the approved provision Michigan lawmakers made, licensed dispensaries can deliver medical marijuana products to cardholders’ homes.
 Licensed medical marijuana dispensaries can deliver up to 2.5 ounces of marijuana to each patient and up to 10 deliveries can be made at a time.